StarStruck Kids: Final Judgment

 The winner was announced on a two-hour TV special dubbed as StarStruck Kids: The Final Judgment was held live on June 26, 2004, at the Aliw Theatre.

-The show was hosted by Jolina Magdangal.
-The senior season are the segment co-hosted with Mark Herras, Jennylyn Mercado, Rainier Castillo, Yasmien Kurdi, Nadine Samonte, Dion Ignacio, Christian Esteban, Katrina Halili, Tyron Perez, Sheena Halili, Jade Lopez, Anton dela Paz, Cristine Reyes and Alvin Aragon.
-The council was formed with Christopher de Leon, Janice de Belen and Aiza Seguerra.

-The opening dance number, together with this season's juniors avengers, were joined by this juniors final four and the senior season.
+The opening dance number, together with this season's juniors avengers, were joined by this junior season's final four and those of the senior season's.

-Announcement come, Sam Bumatay of Metro Manila was the junior Ultimate Female Survivor and Kurt Perez of Cabanatuan, Nueva Ecija was the junior Ultimate Male Survivor.
+Announcement came, Sam Bumatay of Metro Manila was the junior Ultimate Female Survivor and Kurt Perez of Cabanatuan, Nueva Ecija was the junior Ultimate Male Survivor.
 The two were proclaimed as junior Ultimate Survivors and each of them received P1,000,000 pesos each plus and an exclusive management contract from GMA Network.

 While, Ella Guevara of Quezon City and Miguel Tanfelix of Dasmariñas, Cavite were proclaimed as the juniors Runners-up, each of them received P100,000 pesos each plus and an exclusive management contract from the network.
 The juniors StarStruck Avengers (the losing contestants) also received an exclusive contract from the network.

 The Final Judgment gained 35.2% in ratings.
-There were no plans yet for a second junior season probably because of too much psychological pressure on children during their talent tests.
+Plans for a second junior season were cancelled probably because of too much psychological pressure on children during their talent tests.

 TV Assignment

-For their first TV Assignment, the junior final four Kurt Perez, Sam Bumatay, Miguel Tanfelix and Ella Guevara with the junior avengers Paul Salas and Shamel Leask were join the recurring cast of the telefantasya, Mulawin.
+For their first TV Assignment, the junior final four Kurt Perez, Sam Bumatay, Miguel Tanfelix and Ella Guevara with the junior avengers Paul Salas and Shamel Leask joined the recurring cast of the telefantasya, Mulawin.